 8.3.2.3 Mapping to physical resources

-The set of complex-valued modulation symbols d0,…,d(Msymb-1) shall be multiplied with the amplitude scaling factor βPSCCH in order to conform to the transmit power specified in [5, TS 38.213] and mapped in sequence starting with d0 to resource elements k,lp,μ assigned for transmission according to clause 16.4 of [5, TS 38.213], and not used for the demodulation reference signals associated with PSCCH, in increasing order of first the index k over the assigned physical resources, and then the index l on antenna port p=2000.
+The set of complex-valued modulation symbols d0,…,d(Msymb-1) shall be multiplied with the amplitude scaling factor βDMRSPSCCH in order to conform to the transmit power specified in [5, TS 38.213] and mapped in sequence starting with d0 to resource elements k,lp,μ assigned for transmission according to clause 16.4 of [5, TS 38.213], and not used for the demodulation reference signals associated with PSCCH, in increasing order of first the index k over the assigned physical resources, and then the index l on antenna port p=2000.

 The resource elements used for the PSCCH in the first OFDM symbol in the mapping operation above, including any DM-RS, PT-RS, or CSI-RS occurring in the first OFDM symbol, shall be duplicated in the immediately preceding OFDM symbol.